top of page

 Collage offers an escape from routine work for both artists and non-artists.
 When stuck in a rut or just needing time to play and explore, collage offers a way out of the routine and in to what you may be looking for, without even knowing what that might be.
 Find what you like and do it.
 Don't like it?
 Cut it up, make it into something else.
 You can, and that's the gift of collage.

 I've tried my hand at collage.
-A recent attempt was prompted by my having seen so many famous artworks in so many famous museums.
-I go back to my favourites again and again.
+A recent attempt was prompted by my memories of having seen so many famous artworks in so many famous museums.
+I go back to my favourites (some not famous) again and again.
 I thought about the many different artworks that now live inside me (and probably you, too).
 They often pop up as visions in my own private museum.
-Below is part of a collage I made in response to this idea: Le Musée Intérieur
+Below is part of a collage I made in response to this idea: Le Musée Intérieur (I'm Canadian now and we're bi-lingual).

 grraceful figure and landscape collage art